benjohns1/basic-blog/README.md

-# Basic Blog - Prototype Version 2
+# Basic Blog - Prototype Version 3
-This basic blog implementation makes use of Material Angular on the front-end with a Go API back-end and Postgres for persistence.
+This basic blog implementation makes use of Material Angular on the front-end with a Go microservice back-end and Postgres for persistence.
 ## Run It
 1. Install & run Docker
 2. `git clone https://github.com/benjohns1/basic-blog`